Learn how to make a smoked beef brisket on a Camp Chef pellet grill following our detailed instructions and recipe below!

 - Apply a thin layer of cooking oil to the entire exterior of the brisket.Cooking Oil

-- Mix the Brisket Rub Ingredients well and apply generously to the entire exterior of the beef brisket.1 cup Kosher Salt, ½ cup Smoked Paprika, ¼ cup Black Pepper, ⅛ cup Garlic Powder, ⅛ cup Onion powder, 1 Tbsp Cayenne Powder
+- Mix the Brisket Rub Ingredients well and apply generously to the entire exterior of the beef brisket.1 cup Kosher Salt, ½ cup Smoked Paprika, ¼ cup Black Pepper, ⅛ cup Garlic Powder, ⅛ cup Onion powder, 1 tablespoon Cayenne Powder

 - Wrap in plastic wrap and place in the refrigerator for up to 2-3 hours while you prepare the Camp Chef to allow the injection and the exterior rub to penetrate the meat.